User Feedback: Top Tips for Product Developers

 - Customer survey responses

-In most organizations, product managers, customer support, and customer success managers are in charge of managing user feedback.
+In most organizations, product managers, customer support, and customer success managers are responsible for managing incoming feedback – often using a dedicated feedback platform to keep it all in one place.

 Product developers have a lot to gain from this feedback, though.
 They can find out: